 (3) Priorities.
-Following approval of a preliminary application and provided that the district has voted funds or authorized a bond for the total estimated cost of a project, the state board shall assign points to the project so that the project can be placed on a priority list based on the number of points received.
-Once a project receives points, if it does not receive funding in a given year, it shall not lose points in subsequent years and, pursuant to rule of the board and provided the scope of the project remains the same, it shall gain points due to length of time on the list and may gain points for any other reason.
-The points shall be assigned so that:
+Following approval of a preliminary application and provided that the district has voted funds or authorized a bond for the total estimated cost of a project, the State Board shall assign points to the project so that the project can be placed on a priority list based on the number of points received.
+Once a project receives points, if it does not receive funding in a given year, it shall not lose points in subsequent years and, pursuant to rule of the Board and provided the scope of the project remains the same, it shall gain points due to length of time on the list and may gain points for any other reason.
+The points shall be assigned in the following priority:

-(A) First priority is given to emergency projects in excess of $100,000.00 which address threats to the safety and health of students or employees created by unanticipated circumstances or events.
+(A) First priority is given to emergency projects in excess of $100,000.00 that address threats to the safety and health of students or employees created by unanticipated circumstances or events.

-(B) Second priority is given to construction projects in excess of $10,000.00 which address a need occasioned by deterioration of an existing building or equipment pursuant to subdivision (2)(A) of this subsection, and which extend the useful life of the building but which do not make additions or extensive alterations to existing school facilities in which students are provided services.
-Examples of projects given priority under this subdivision are replacement, addition, or repair to utilities; projects which address environmental quality issues; repair of a roof; replacement of an existing space-heating, water-heating, cooling, or refrigeration system; and replacement or upgrading of mechanical equipment.
+(B) Second priority is given to construction projects in excess of $10,000.00 that address a need occasioned by deterioration of an existing building or equipment pursuant to subdivision (2)(A) of this subsection, and that extend the useful life of the building but that do not make additions or extensive alterations to existing school facilities in which students are provided services.
+Examples of projects given priority under this subdivision are replacement, addition, or repair to utilities; projects that address environmental quality issues; repair of a roof; replacement of an existing space-heating, water-heating, cooling, or refrigeration system; and replacement or upgrading of mechanical equipment.

 (C) Remaining projects are given priority based on consideration of the relative degree of need pursuant to subdivision (2)(A) of this subsection.

 (4) Request for legislative appropriation.
-By January 15 of each year, the state board shall present the house and senate institutions committees with its annual capital construction funding request.
-Following receipt of the request, the committee on institutions shall recommend a total school construction appropriation for the next fiscal year to the general assembly.
-The general assembly shall not revise the order of the project priorities presented by the state board.
-The funding request to the committee on institutions shall be in the form of separate line items as follows:
+By January 15 of each year, the State Board shall present the House Committee on Corrections and Institutions and the Senate Committee on Institutions with its annual capital construction funding request.
+Following receipt of the request, the Committees shall recommend a total school construction appropriation for the next fiscal year to the General Assembly.
+The General Assembly shall not revise the order of the project priorities presented by the State Board.
+The funding request to the Committees shall be in the form of separate line items as follows:

-(A) a list of projects which have been assigned points in their order of priority, including the voted funds or authorized bond amount for each project;
+(A) a list of projects that have been assigned points in their order of priority, including the voted funds or authorized bond amount for each project;

-(B) the cost of emergency projects which the state board has approved but not yet reimbursed due to insufficient funds, as well as the estimated cost of those which might be approved in the coming year under subsection (d) of this section;
+(B) the cost of emergency projects that the State Board has approved but not yet reimbursed due to insufficient funds, as well as the estimated cost of those that might be approved in the coming year under subsection (d) of this section;

-(C) the cost of projects to extend the life of a building which the board has approved but not yet reimbursed due to insufficient funds, as well as the estimated cost of those which might be approved by the state board in the coming fiscal year under subdivision (3)(B) of this subsection.
+(C) the cost of projects to extend the life of a building that the State Board has approved but not yet reimbursed due to insufficient funds, as well as the estimated cost of those that might be approved by the State Board in the coming fiscal year under subdivision (3)(B) of this subsection.

 (5) Final approval for construction aid.

-(A) Unless approved by the commissioner for good cause in advance of commencement of construction, a school district shall not begin construction before the state board of education approves a final application.
-A school district may submit a written final application to the state board at any time following approval of a preliminary application.
+(A) Unless approved by the Secretary for good cause in advance of commencement of construction, a school district shall not begin construction before the State Board approves a final application.
+A school district may submit a written final application to the State Board at any time following approval of a preliminary application.